Key Findings on How to Measure Communication Effectiveness

 Internal Communications Channel Audit

-An internal communications channel audit can help companies understand if their communicators are utilizing the most efficient channels to reach staff.
+An internal communications channel audit involves evaluating all existing communication channels, such as email, intranet, discussion forums, newsletters, meetings, and instant messaging, to determine their effectiveness.
+It can help companies understand if their communicators are utilizing the most efficient channels to reach staff.
 For instance, if internal communication metrics reflect that employees are most active in discussion forums but the principal messages are conveyed via the intranet, the communications team may need to adjust their strategy.

-Following the audit, internal communicators commonly devise and implement a comprehensive internal communications plan.
+Once they have completed the audit, internal communicators commonly devise and implement a comprehensive internal communications plan.
 This focuses on the mediums that the audit shows will yield the best employee engagement.
 Apart from boosting engagement, adopting the most efficient channels based on the audit findings can increase the customer retention rate and elevate the company’s market share.

 Internal Communication Software